Hearst Castle: A Publisher’s Paradise

-Plan to devote at least one full day to see this architectural masterpiece, designed across many years by Julia Morgan.
-It is unlikely that you can attach a visit to Hearst Castle on a day when you are visiting other places because it offers so much to see and tours are scheduled in advance.
-The bus ride from the Visitor Center to the hilltop location takes approximately 20 minutes.
+Plan to devote at least one full day to see this architectural masterpiece and surrounding area.
+It is unlikely that you can combine it with visiting other places because of its many offerings.
+Tours are scheduled in advance, with several types to choose from.
+A ground-level Visitor Center offers parking and restrooms.
+The bus ride from the Visitor Center to the hilltop location (the only way to get there) takes approximately 20 minutes.

-After the tour, you catch the bus back down and can enjoy a meal and a film about Hearst or the Hearst property in an on-site theater.
-The gift shop offers a wide range of collectibles, from coffee-table books about Julia Morgan to children’s books to Christmas ornaments.
-Anticipate that, by the end of the day, you will spend approximately $50-70 per person for the tour ticket, a meal and a small souvenir.
+After the tour, catch the bus back down the hill and enjoy a meal and a film about Hearst or the Hearst property in the on-site theater.
+An ample gift shop offers a wide range of collectibles, from coffee-table books about Julia Morgan to children’s books to Christmas ornaments.
+Anticipate that, by the end of the day, you will spend approximately $50-70 per person for the tour ticket, a meal, and a small souvenir.

 Elephant seals like the ones in this video can be seen in a protected area of the San Simeon shore, late fall through early spring.

 Relaxing on the shores of San Simeon is a great daytime plus to add before leaving the area.